Tennessee Titans vs. Houston Texans NFL Week 11 Odds, Plays and Insights for November 21, 2021

 Over/under insights

-- Tennessee has combined with its opponents to score more than 45 points in six of 10 games this season.
+- Tennessee and its opponents have gone over the current 44.5-point total in six of 10 games (60%) this season.

-- Houston's games have gone over 45 points in four of nine chances this season.

-- The two teams combine to score 42 points per game, 3.0 less than the over/under in this contest.
+- These two squads surrender a combined 51.9 points per game, 7.4 more than this contest's over/under.

-- This contest's total is 6.9 points under the 51.9 these two squads combine to give up per game in 2020.

-- The average total in Titans games this season is 50.6, 5.6 points above Sunday's over/under of 45.
+- The Titans and their opponents have scored an average of 50.6 points per game in 2020, 6.1 more than Sunday's total.

-- The 45-point total for this game is 0.2 points below the 45.2 points per game average total in Texans games this season.
+- The 44.5-point total for this game is 0.7 points below the 45.2 points per game average total in Texans games this season.

 Titans stats and trends

-- In Tennessee's 10 games this season, it has seven wins against the spread.
+- In Tennessee's 10 games this year, it has seven wins against the spread.

-- Tennessee's games this year have hit the over on six of 10 set point totals (60%).
+- Tennessee has gone over the point total in 60% of its opportunities this year (six times over 10 games with a set point total).

-- Tennessee is 4-0 against the spread and 4-0 overall this season when the team scores more than 28.7 points.
+- Tennessee is 4-0 against the spread and 4-0 overall this season when the team notches more than 28.7 points.

-- When Tennessee picks up more than 385.9 yards, the team is 1-1 against the spread and 1-1 overall.
+- When Tennessee totals more than 385.9 yards, the team is 1-1 against the spread and 1-1 overall.

-- The Titans have turned the ball over 12 times this season, two fewer than the Texans have forced (14).
+- The Titans have 12 giveaways this season, while the Texans have 14 takeaways.

 - Click over to SISportsbook and find the latest spread, moneyline and total for Tennessee's matchup with the Texans.